 Charles Cohen, Cohen Training and Consulting, LLC

-[Charles Cohen also holds the position of Commander, Special Investigations and Criminal Intelligence and Criminal Intelligence, Indiana State Police]
+[Charles Cohen also holds the position of Commander, Cyber Crimes and Investigative Technologies Section, Indiana State Police]

 This two day (16 hour) course is designed for private and public sector investigators and analysts.
 Students with any level of familiarity with the Internet and computers, from beginning to advanced, will find this course beneficial.

 The program gives students an up-to-date understanding of how social networking sites work and how members act and interact.
 Student will learn what information is available on various sites and how to integrate that information into criminal investigations and criminal intelligence analysis.

 Session #1: Online Social Media: Tools, Tricks, and Techniques

 Too often, investigators and analysts overlook or underutilize this valuable resource.
 Social networking sites are virtual communities.
 As in any large community, criminal organizations, fraud, violet crime, and victimization exist.
 Investigators need to understand these communities along with the tools, tricks, and techniques to prevent, track, and solve crimes.

 Current trends include social networks based around live streaming video, like TinyChat and SnapChat, and mobile social networks like, Foursquare, Vibe, and Vine.
 These emergent technologies lead to risks and opportunities for law enforcement professionals that never previously existed.
 Current and future undercover officers must now face a world in which facial recognition and Internet caching make it possible to locate an online image posted years or decades before.
 The meshing of geolocation, metadata exploitation, social networking, and mobile devices allow officers to employ new investigative techniques not previously available.